BoschInnovationCampusBerlin/Milan/PROMPTS.md

 **You are responsible for completing:**
 - Section 1: Summary
 - Section 2: Findings
+- Section 3: Task List of Security Gaps (prioritized and actionable)

 **Instructions:**
 - Extract information about the tech stack, exposed services, and main features from the documentation.